List of Derbyshire County Cricket Club seasons: Early years 1871–1887

 Derbyshire played their first matches in 1871.
 For the first three years their only opponents were Lancashire.
 When Kent joined in 1874, by a quirk of scoring which was based on games lost, they were County Champion.
-The club was bedevilled by financial problems, and in 1888 the sporting press decided no longer to accord them first class status.
+The club was bedevilled by financial problems, and in 1888 the sporting press decided no longer to accord them first-class status.

 Wilderness years 1888–1893

-From 1888 Derbyshire's matches were not accorded first class status.
-However the club continued to play first class counties and most of the players carried on with the club.
-In 1891 the County Championship was established and four years later Derbyshire were invited to join.
+From 1888, Derbyshire's matches were not accorded first-class status.
+However the club continued to play first-class counties and most of the players carried on with the club.
+In 1891, the County Championship was established and four years later Derbyshire were invited to join.

-First Class and County Championships 1894–1962
+First-class and County Championships 1894–1962

-In 1894 Derbyshire's matches were accorded first class status.
+In 1894 Derbyshire's matches were accorded first-class status.
 However the club did not compete in the County Championship until the following year when it sealed its place by coming 5th.

-New Competitions 1963–1998
+New competitions 1963–1998

 In the 1960s, to revitalise the game, various competitions were introduced and Derbyshire participated in these.
-The Gillette Cup – later The National Westminster Bank Trophy – began in 1963 as a Knock Out (KO) competition, The John Player League – later The National League began in 1969 as a one-day competition.
-The Benson & Hedges Cup competition began in 1972 as a Limited Over (LO)knock out competition with preliminary groups.
+The Gillette Cup – later The National Westminster Bank Trophy – began in 1963 as a knock-out (KO) competition, The John Player League – later the National League began in 1969 as a one-day competition.
+The Benson & Hedges Cup competition began in 1972 as a limited overs (LO) knock-out competition with preliminary groups.

-Divisions 1999 – 2009
+Divisions 1999–2009

-In 1999 the National League was split into two divisions, followed by the County Championship in 2000.
-The National Westminster Bank Trophy became the Cheltenham and Gloucester Trophy and then The Friends Provident Trophy.
-The League had various appellations until it became the National League.
+In 1999, the National League was split into two divisions, followed by the County Championship in 2000.
+The National Westminster Bank Trophy became the Cheltenham and Gloucester Trophy and then the Friends Provident Trophy.
+The league had various appellations until it became the National League.
 The Benson & Hedges Competition was dropped in 2002 and the Twenty20 competition substituted in 2003.